wovo/torsor/readme.md

-- The values of a *ratio* scale can be distinguished, ordered and averaged, like those of an interval scale, and in addition they can be multiplied by a scalar value, or two values can be divided to get a scalar value.
+- The values of a *ratio* scale can be distinguished, ordered and averaged, like those of an interval scale, and in addition they can be *multiplied by a scalar value*, or two values can be divided to get a scalar value.
 For two ratio scale values it makes sense to say that one is twice as large as the other.
 A ratio scale has a zero value which you can add to any other value